scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 -----------

 Bookkeeping in Sacred is accomplished by implementing the observer pattern :cite:`gamma1994`:
-The experiment publishes all the collected information in the form of events that zero or more observers can subscribe to.
+The experiment publishes all the collected information in the form of events, to which observers can subscribe.
 Observers can be added dynamically from the commandline or directly in code:

 .. code-block:: python